AMERICAN RABBIT HOUND ASSOCIATION

 D. Jump

-1. Definition: A jump occurs when the rabbit
+1. Definition: A jump occurs when the rabbit has been

-has been flushed from a setup.
+flushed from a setup.

 2.

-A jump only occurs at the beginning of a chase.
-No
+A jump only occurs at the beginning of

 3.

-Only 1 jump may be scored on each rabbit.
+Only 1 jump may be scored on each

 4.

-The judge may be unsure of which hound actually
+The judge may be unsure of which hound

 5.

-The judge shall award 30 points for a jump.
+The judge shall award 30 points for a

 6.

-The judge shall award 30 points per jump per
+The judge shall award 30 points per

-rabbit, if he/she can determine which hound jumped the rabbit.
+jump per rabbit, if he/she can determine which hound jumped the rabbit.

 7.

-The judge does not have to see the rabbit on the
+The judge does not have to see the

-jump to award 30 points.
+rabbit on the jump to award 30 points.

 8.

-The hound that jumps the rabbit shall receive
+The hound that jumps the rabbit shall

 9.

-If hounds jump a second rabbit during the chase and
+If hounds jump a second rabbit during

-and request the handlers to catch the hounds that split and return them to
+follow the rabbit and request the handlers to catch the hounds that split

-chase the original rabbit.
+and return them to chase the original rabbit.

 10.

-Any hound that does not hark in, or join the chase,
+Any hound that does not hark in, or

 11.

-If the judge does not see which hound jumped the
+If the judge does not see which hound

-the majority of the handlers agree on which hound jumped the rabbit.
+unless the majority of the handlers agree on which hound jumped the rabbit.

 12.

-No hound shall be awarded jump points on a rabbit
+No hound shall be awarded jump points

-that is jumped by the judge, handlers, or spectators.
+on a rabbit that is jumped by the judge, handlers, or spectators.

 13.

-No jump shall be given on the rabbit that is jumped
+No jump shall be given on the rabbit

-1. Definition: A check occurs when it is
+1. Definition: A check occurs when it is evident that

-must claim the check by giving mouth and making forward progress.
+check by giving mouth and making forward progress.

 a.

-If a hound catches the rabbit during the open check
+catches the rabbit during the open check time, the hound shall be awarded 25

-rabbit when the check time is not open, the judge shall call dead track and
+check points.
+If a hound catches the rabbit when the check time is not open,

-no check points shall be awarded.
+the judge shall call dead track and no check points shall be awarded.

 2.

-Any hound that pulls other hounds away from the
+Any hound that pulls other hounds away

-produced.
+is not produced.
 Hound D receives a minus 10 points.

 3.

-The judge shall award 25 points for a check.
+The judge shall award 25 points for a

 4.

-The scoring of checks shall continue as long as the
+The scoring of checks shall continue as

-rabbit is running.
+long as the rabbit is running.

 5.

-If the judge determines that the rabbit is holed
+If the judge determines that the rabbit

-move their hounds to another area.
+handlers to move their hounds to another area.

 1.

-If a hound opens and barks 3 times and no rabbit is
+If a hound opens and barks 3 times and

-the 3 minutes, no minus points are given.
+chase within the 3 minutes, no minus points are given.

 2.

-Any hound that pulls other hounds away from the
+Any hound that pulls other hounds away

-check area shall receive a minus 10 points.
+from the check area shall receive a minus 10 points.

 3.

-Any hound that accumulates 30 minus points during
+Any hound that accumulates 30 minus

-points.
+accumulated 30 minus points.
 Hound A is disqualified.

 4.

-Any hound caught backtracking on a trail 50 feet or
+Any hound caught backtracking on a

-more shall be minused 10 points every time it is observed backtracking this
+trail 50 feet or more shall be minused 10 points every time it is observed

-** Definition of backtracking: When a hound is clearly
+of backtracking: When a hound

-is NOT backtracking.
+of loss is NOT backtracking.

 5.

-MINUS POINTS MUST BE
+MINUS POINTS

-SUBTRACTED FROM PLUS POINTS.
+MUST BE SUBTRACTED FROM PLUS POINTS.

 G. Reasons a Hound Must Be Disqualified